- Kate Crawford,AffiliationUSC Annenberg

-If you are unable to attend this event in person, you may click here to register for the webinar.
-Closed captioning available.
+If you were unable to attend this event, click here to view the recorded conversation.

 Professor Kate Crawford is a leading international scholar of the social and political implications of artificial intelligence.
 Her work focuses on understanding large-scale data systems in the wider contexts of history, politics, labor, and the environment.

 She is a Research Professor of Communication and STS at USC Annenberg, a Senior Principal Researcher at Microsoft Research New York, and an Honorary Professor at the University of Sydney.
 She is the inaugural Visiting Chair for AI and Justice at the École Normale Supérieure in Paris, where she co-leads the international working group on the Foundations of Machine Learning.
 Over her twenty year research career, she has also produced groundbreaking creative collaborations and visual investigations.
 Her project Anatomy of an AI System with Vladan Joler won the Beazley Design of the Year Award, and is in the permanent collection of the Museum of Modern Art in New York and the V&A in London.
 Her collaboration with the artist Trevor Paglen produced Training Humans – the first major exhibition of the images used to train AI systems.
 Their investigative project, Excavating AI, won the Ayrton Prize from the British Society for the History of Science.

 Crawford's latest book, Atlas of AI: Power, Politics, and the Planetary Costs of Artificial Intelligence (Yale University Press) has been described as “a fascinating history of data” by the New Yorker, a “timely and urgent contribution” by Science. and named one of the best books on technology in 2021 by the Financial Times.